 Did you ever wake up one day and think, “I really can’t stand that sister-in-law.
 Everything about her annoys me.”
-At first you try to make believe that you don’t harbor these feelings, but unless you actively try an effective way to get rid of they, they will affect your relationship.
+At first, you try to make believe that you don’t harbor these feelings, but unless you actively try an effective way to get rid of them, they will affect your relationship.

 Want to change your attitude?
 Even if you don’t want to (think that she should be the one perfecting her middos?), there are many reasons that you should.